-- E. The Structure of Interest Rates - 1.
-The relationship between a debt security's rate of return and the length of time until the debt matures is known as the term structure of interest rates or the yield to maturity. - F. Observing the Historical Term Structures of Interest Rates - 1.
+- F. The Term Structure of Interest Rates - 1.
+The relationship between a debt security's rate of return and the length of time until the debt matures is known as the term structure of interest rates or the yield curve. - G. Shifts in the Term Structure of Interest Rates - 1.
 The term structure of interest rates changes over time, depending on the environment. - 2.
-The particular term structure observed today may be quite different from the term structure 1 month ago and different still from the term structure 1 month from now. - 3.
+The particular term structure observed today may be quite different from the term structure one month ago and different still from the term structure one month from now. - 3.
 The term structure reflects observed rates or yields on similar securities, except for the length of time until maturity, at a particular moment in time.